 Treatment courts that monitor and evaluate their programs and make changes based on the feedback have significantly better outcomes, including twice the reduction in recidivism rates and over twice the cost savings (Carey, Finigan, & Pukstas, 2008; Carey, Mackin, & Finigan, 2012; Carey, Waller, & Weller, 2011).
 A process evaluation considers a program's policies and procedures and examines whether the program is meeting its goals and objectives.
 Process evaluations generally determine whether programs have been implemented as intended and are delivering planned services to target populations.

 To accomplish these goals, the evaluator must have criteria or standards to apply to the program.
 For treatment courts, some nationally recognized guidelines have been established and have been used to assess program processes.
 The standards established by the National Association of Drug Court Professionals (NADCP) began with the "10 Key Components of Drug Courts" (NADCP, 1997) and expanded to include NADCP's Adult Best Practices Standards Volume I (2013) and Volume II (2015).
 These Best Practice Standards present practices that have been associated with significant reductions in recidivism or significant increases in cost savings or both.
+There are additional guidelines outlined in the Guiding Principles of DWI Courts from the National Center for DWI Courts (NCDC), which focus specifically on DUI/DWI offenders (NCDC, 2005).
+These provide a successful framework for implementing DUI/DWI courts and include principles related to team member makeup and training, participant eligibility and referral, treatment offering, monitoring, responses to behavior, and community partnerships.
 Good process evaluation should provide useful information about program functioning in ways that can contribute to program improvement and effectiveness for participants.
 Program improvement leads to better outcomes, which subsequently increases cost-effectiveness and cost savings.
 The process evaluation is the first of the evaluations for the Vermont treatment courts, which will be followed by an outcome and cost study.
 The entire evaluation plan is provided in Appendix A.